NzrSrd/forecast-app/README.md

 ### Third Party Package
-The only plugin that was used is Axios.
+There are only two plugins that was used Axios and Vue Test Utils.
-- VueAxios: benefits:
+1. VueAxios: benefits:
     - Axios performs automatic transforms of JSON data.
     - Axios has wide browser support.
     - Axios uses the data property.

+2. Vue Test Utils:
+    - Is the official unit testing utility for Vue. js

  ## To Run the Project